Random Thoughts: Jobs (again)

-This means no one will read resumes after this show much (they may have a bunch sent to them electronically, but my guess is they will simply submit them into their job database and forget about them).
+This means no one will read resumes after this show much (they may have a bunch sent to them electronically, but my guess is they will simply add them into their job database and forget about them).
 HR rarely reads resumes sent to them directly, they wait for software to “screen” candidates for them.

 The important point to remember that if you are job hunting, you need contacts to get jobs.
 The number I have heard quoted is 75% of jobs are never posted, they are filled by folks that the company knows about from internal contacts.